VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -cacheExpireDuration duration
      Items are removed from in-memory caches after they aren't accessed for this duration.
 Lower values may reduce memory usage at the cost of higher CPU usage.
 See also -prevCacheRemovalPercent (default 30m0s)
   -cluster.tls
      Whether to use TLS when accepting connections from vminsert and vmselect.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -cluster.tlsCAFile string
      Path to TLS CA file to use for verifying certificates provided by vminsert and vmselect if -cluster.tls flag is set.
 By default system CA is used.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -cluster.tlsCertFile string
      Path to server-side TLS certificate file to use when accepting connections from vminsert and vmselect if -cluster.tls flag is set.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -cluster.tlsCipherSuites array
      Optional list of TLS cipher suites used for connections from vminsert and vmselect if -cluster.tls flag is set.
-See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants .This flag is available only in enterprise version of VictoriaMetrics
+See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants .This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -cluster.tlsInsecureSkipVerify
      Whether to skip verification of TLS certificates provided by vminsert and vmselect if -cluster.tls flag is set.
 Note that disabled TLS certificate verification breaks security.
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -cluster.tlsKeyFile string
      Path to server-side TLS key file to use when accepting connections from vminsert and vmselect if -cluster.tls flag is set.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -dedup.minScrapeInterval duration
      Leave only the last sample in every time series per each discrete interval equal to -dedup.minScrapeInterval > 0.
 See https://docs.victoriametrics.com/#deduplication for details
   -denyQueriesOutsideRetention